adrianromano/adrianromano.github.io/_pages/about.md

 - Data Science for Business , IBM
 - Big Data Fundamentals, IBM

-In addition to that, I also took part in some Data Science project competitions on Kaggle during my leisure time as a hobby.
+In addition to that, I also took part in some Data Science project competitions from Kaggle during my leisure time as a hobby.

 R and Python are the programming tools that I most often used to do my Data Science work.
 Feel free to explore my portfolio to browse some of these projects.

-Outside of my technical "nerdy" life, I also have other hobbies that I often do in my leisure time such as playing fingerstyle guitar, pick-up basketball, snowboarding and video games (Currently plays God of War on PS4 and Legend of Zelda: Breath of the Wild on Nintendo Switch :) )
+Outside of my technical "nerdy" life, I also have other hobbies that I often do in my leisure time such as playing fingerstyle guitar, pick-up basketball, snowboarding and video games (Currently plays God of War on PS4 and Legend of Zelda: Breath of the Wild on Nintendo Switch ;) )

 My life journey does not just ends here though!
 I also have some future plans and goals that includes:

 - Obtain a Master Degree in Data Science and/or MBA
 - Broaden my knowledge of Deep Learning and Artificial Intelligence
 - Tackle some more certificates and competitions (especially for Big Data projects)
-- Broaden my knowledge of Forex Trading
+- Broaden my knowledge in Forex Trading
 - Learn to sing and play the piano
 - Travel around the World
 - Eat good foods!!